route/route.github.com/source/posts/2018-04-12-stop-using-active-record-first.html.md

 (6 rows)
 ```

-Force yourself typing `take` instead of `first` if you don't care about the order
+Force yourself typing `take` instead of `first` if you don't care about the
-which in most cases is the case.
+order which in most cases is true.